vikasMotwani/django_bookstore/README.md

 	]

-* now create a static folder and place it outside the ecom_project folder.
+* now create a static folder and place it outside the django_bookstore folder.
 Then inside this static folder create another folder called 'css' then inside this css folder create a file called base.css (follow below code).

 (django_project)$`mkdir static`